aerickt/steno-dictionaries/README.md

 For symbols beyond these where you might require different spacing and capitalization, I recommend [Emily's symbols dictionary](https://github.com/EPLHREU/emily-symbols).

 #### Right hand number pad
-> The conventional number system will not work with this dictionary.
+> The conventional number system does not work in plover-base.json.
 You will have to delete all entries containing the glue operator and a number (e.g. `{&8}`) if you want to use the conventional number system.

-With this system, pressing the number key will turn `-FRPBLG` into a keypad of sorts.
-The bottom three keys are 1, 2, and 3 (from left to right) while the top three keys are 7, 8, 9 and chording two keys in a column will get 4, 5, and 6 (from left to right).
-If the `E` key is used in the stroke, 0 will be appended to whatever digit is being chorded.
-The `U` key will append a 00 on the digit, and `EU` will append a 000 on the digit.

-Examples:
- - `#-G/#-R/-FR/#-R/#-PB/#-L` → 314159
- - `#EB` → 20
- - `#UPB`→ 500

-> I highly recommend mapping the top `S-` key to the number key to make it easier to stroke.
-This also opens up the possibility for more briefs and decreases hesitation when deciding which finger to use for the number key.
+plover-base.json has this system by default.
+See [rh-numpad.json](rh-numpadjson).

 #### Fingerspelling
 In addition to normal fingerspelling with `*`, using `-FPLT` of `*` will put a period after the letter. `*FPLT` will capitalize the word.